 Payment of Fees

 In planning to register for courses, all students must be prepared to pay all fees associated with registration.
 These include tuition, material/film, and transportation/field charges, the activity fee, and other fees.
+If you registered for an e-permit, late registration and change of program fees, if incurred, must be paid to the host college as well as any material and transportation fees associated with your courses.
 If you pay by check or money order, your CUNY ID must be written on the check or money order.
 All financial aid must be applied to the bill by the Financial Aid Office, located in Jefferson Hall 202.

 If you are interested in a payment plan, please call Tuition Pay at 1-866-267-2869 or visit its website www.tuitionpay.com.
 All payment plan arrangements must be completed with Tuition Pay by the due date of your bill.